pxiaccount/pxitimer-tui/README.md

 ## About
 pxitimer is a timer program which contains many functions (Functions are currently developing)<br>
 ** This software may contains bugs.
 But I'll try to fix it as soon as possible<br>
-** Press Ctrl + C to quit program<br>
-** If you find a bug that doesn't count time you provided try deleting "time_hours.txt / time_minutes.txt / time_seconds.txt" in your local directory file of this project
+** If you find a bug that doesn't count time you provided try deleting "time_hours.txt / time_minutes.txt / time_seconds.txt" in your local directory file of this project (This bug may occured cause of force exit)

 ## Installation